hanxiaomax/Learncpp_CN/docs/7-9-For-statements.md

 	Avoid `operator!=` when doing numeric comparisons in the for-loop condition.

-## Off-by-one errors
+## 差一错误

-One of the biggest problems that new programmers have with `for loops` (and other loops that utilize counters) are `off-by-one errors`.
-Off-by-one errorsoccur when the loop iterates one too many or one too few times to produce the desired result.
+One of the biggest problems that new programmers have with `for loops` (and other loops that utilize counters) are [[Off-by-one|差一错误]]。 Off-by-one errorsoccur when the loop iterates one too many or one too few times to produce the desired result.

 Here’s an example: